Abirhossain1221/Walmart-Data-Analysis-End-to-End-Python-PostgreSQL/README.md

 The main objectives of this project are:

-   - **Business Problem-Solving**: Write and execute complex SQL queries to answer critical business questions, such as:
+   - **Business Problem-Solving**:Execution of complex SQL queries to answer critical business questions, such as:

      - Revenue trends across branches and categories.
      - Identifying best-selling product categories.
      - Sales performance by time, city, and payment method.
      - Analyzing peak sales periods and customer buying patterns.
      - Profit margin analysis by branch and category.
+     - Cashless branches and cities identification.

 ---